dylancromer/maszcal/README.md

 ## Structure
 - Main module code is in `maszcal`.
 - `spec` constains function and class specifications (tests of fundamental behaviors, independent of most dependencies.
 Many of these are unit tests)
--  `tests` contains all other tests including integration tests.
+-  `int` contains integration tests.

 ## Dependencies
 The module dependencies are: